 Visitors need to feel compelled to click on the CTA button, so you must convince them to do so.
 Avoid boring or unclear copy like “submit” or “get started” and focus on engaging, personalized copy such as “Send me the eBook” or “Get my free trial.”
 Make it crystal clear what the user will receive by clicking on the button.

 In terms of CTA color, your button should contrast with its surrounding elements to draw the maximum amount of attention.
 Use A/B testing to see which colors work best for your business.
 Preferences can often vary by industry and persona, so it’s important not to make assumptions based on “best practices” that may not be applicable for you.
-That being said, it’s typically best to keeping your page color and the objects on it to the left hand side of the color wheel shown below (green, blue, purple) and usecontrasting colors for your CTA button(s).
+That being said, it’s typically best to keep your page color and the objects on it to the left hand side of the color wheel shown below (green, blue, purple) and use contrasting colors for your CTA button(s).

-To demonstrate great CTAs that work well with text and color, here’s an example of a current Zola advertisement.
+To demonstrate great CTAs that work well with text and color, here’s an example of a Zola advertisement.
 The advertisement was served up on Facebook in the following way:

 After clicking on the image, we were directed to the homepage, which has an engaging CTA that gives a clear indication of next steps.

 A poorly-designed lead capture form can be the death of your conversions.
 Prospects don’t want to spend a lot of time divulging large amounts of personal information just to claim an offer.
 Only ask for the information you really need, and keep in mind that users will provide additional information later when they become customers.

-To make your landing pages more effective, you should:
+In short, to make your landing pages more effective, you should: